MySQL vs MariaDB: Tables and DDL

 Temporal column types

-The timestamp type has various deficiencies which are identical in both MySQL and MariaDB.
-The only major compatibility item to pay attention to is the explicit_defaults_for_timestamp server variable, which prevents some nonstandard legacy behaviors of the first timestamp column per table.
+One other major compatibility item to pay attention to is the explicit_defaults_for_timestamp server variable, which prevents some nonstandard legacy behaviors of the first timestamp column per table.
 This variable defaults to ON since MySQL 8.0’s GA release back in 2018, but MariaDB only changed the default to ON in MariaDB 10.10+, over four years later.
-If you migrate from MariaDB 10.9 (or older) to MySQL 8, or vice versa, be sure to carefully consider the effect of this variable.
+If you migrate from MariaDB 10.9 (or older) to MySQL 8, or vice versa, be sure to carefully consider the effect of this variable, and override the default if needed.

 Spatial column types